Maine Bill of Sale Forms (5)

 Submit documents to the Maine Department of Inland Fisheries & Wildlife Office.

-• Maine Recreational Vehicle Registration Application – An owner must complete a form to apply for Maine boat registration.
+• Recreational Vehicle Registration Application – The new owner must complete this form to apply for Maine boat registration.

 • Payment – The amount owed by the owner depends on the boat’s horsepower.